No pressure, but… the future of the IWS is in your hands

 - Join the IWSCA to stay informed on health updates, training, clinics, performance events and to meet other wonderful, passionate IWS owners.
 Here’s a link for a membership application:

 - Get involved in the Club!
-Introduce yourself on the Rattails Yahoo list, the forum for members of the IWSCA. (click here to ask to join: [email protected])
+Introduce yourself on the Rattails Yahoo list, the forum for members of the IWSCA. (ask to join by sending us an email request to: [email protected])

 - Volunteer for a committee: Publicity, membership, specialty, newsletter, etc – if you have an inclination to volunteer, we have a committee for you.